About

 Leading in Evangelism is an online resource supporting local churches to create a faith-sharing culture.

-Church leaders identify 3-5 people who may not yet be leaders but show particular concern, interest or passion in seeing those who are not Christians come to faith.
+Church leaders identify three-five people who may not yet be leaders but show particular concern, interest or passion in seeing those who are not Christians come to faith.
 Tell them they are going to help you discern what could be done locally to help people find faith in Christ.
 You can then set aside a regular time to gather, arrange some away days or do them at a time that suits you.

 Leading in Evangelism is a resource created and supported by the Vision and Strategy team which is part of Archbishop's Council.
 It was created in collaboration with network partners CPAS, LYCIG, AMEN as well as Lambeth Palace, several dioceses and input from local churches across the country.
 You will probably notice the style of writing and speaking changing on occassion which reflects the range of writers involved, we think this adds to the experience and celebrates the range of traditions within the Church of England.